 - A. General: Protect mechanical and other finishes on exposed surfaces from damage by applying a strippable, temporary protective film before shipping. - B. Aluminum Sheet: ASTM B 209, alloy as standard with manufacturer for finish required, with temper as required to suit forming operations and performance required. - 1.
 Surface: Smooth, flat. - 2.
 Exposed Coil-Coated Finishes: - a.
-Two-Coat Fluoropolymer: AAMA 620.
-Fluoropolymer finish containing not less than 70 percent PVDF resin by weight in color coat.
-Prepare, pretreat, and apply coating to exposed metal surfaces to comply with coating and resin manufacturers' written instructions. - Color: Match Architect's samples. - 4.
+Three-Coat Fluoropolymer: AAMA 620.
+Fluoropolymer finish containing not less than 70 percent PVDF resin by weight in both color coat and clear topcoat.
+Prepare, pretreat, and apply coating to exposed metal surfaces to comply with coating and resin manufacturers' written instructions. - 3.
+Colors: Match Architect's samples. - 4.
 Concealed Finish: Pretreat with manufacturer's standard white or light-colored acrylic or polyester backer finish, consisting of prime coat and wash coat with a minimum total dry film thickness of 0.5 mil.